iamyoukou/fftWater/README.md

 instead of using a standard IFFT routine (e.g.[Cooley–Tukey FFT](https://rosettacode.org/wiki/Fast_Fourier_transform#C.2B.2B)).
 I will try to fix this problem in the future.

+## A guess

+Generally, the standard library of FFT assumes that the sampling position is not negative.
+However, the wave vectors used in [Tessendorf, 2001] must have negative components.
+Therefore, the `(x, z)` components of a wave vector will always be non-negative if we use the standard FFT.

+For example, if the components of a wave vector are always non-negative, the wave direction used in Phillips spectrum will never exist in `[+x, -z]` and `[-x, +z]` orthants.
+This may cause the loss of variety of wave directions, and hence cause the weird appearance.

 # Reference
 [Tessendorf, 2001] Tessendorf, Jerry.
 "Simulating ocean water."
 Simulating nature: realistic and interactive techniques.
 SIGGRAPH 1.2 (2001): 5.